-4026 \H German VI Prerequisite: Conference with instructor required.

-Grades 9-12 1.0 cr
+4026 \H German VI Grades 9-12 1.0 cr

 The overall objective of this course is to perfect the four skills in German language acquisition with regards to the four domains: reading, writing, listening and speaking.
 Students will study the German language through culturally embedded reading, writing, speaking and listening activities.
 Students will review previously learned grammar and vocabulary in addition to learning new grammar and vocabulary.
 Reading German literature is also a requirement for this course.
 Students are expected to speak German at all times.